 Figure 5.2.3-1: Supporting UAV pre-flight preparation

-1. The logistics company plans to use UAV A to deliver express from X to Y and use UAV B to deliver express from X to Z.
+1. The pipeline company plans to use UAV A to provide video inspection of pipelines from X to Y and the logistics company uses UAV B to deliver express from X to Z.

 2. UAV/UAV-C A and UAV/UAV-C B register in 5G network and can communicate with UTM though 5G network.

-3. The UAV-C provides planned flight path information to UTM (e.g. flight path and required QoS along the planned flight path) .
+3. The UAV-C A provides planned flight path information from X to Y to UTM (e.g. waypoints and required QoS from X to Y) .
+The UAV-C B provides planned flight path on start point X, end point Z and needed QoS.

-4. UTM requests 5G network for QoS information/predictions/statistics along the flight path or alternative flight paths..
+4. UTM checks with 5G system for required and needed QoS information in predictions/statistics (e.g. end-to-end latency, QoE) along required and possible flight paths.

-5. The 5G network provides the requested statistics/predictions (e.g. end-to-end latency, QoE) for specific requested area/areas.
+5. Based on the available analytics information, the 5G system can provide confirmation that required QoS is available for UAV A flight path or alternatively can reconfigure network resources to be able to provide the required QoS to UAV A along the flight path.
+As UAV B can take alternative routes, 5G system can provide optimized flight path considering where the QoS is available.

-6. UTM/UAS determines the final flight paths based on the information from Operator A and sends to UAU/UAV-C A and UAV/UAV-C B separately.
+6. UTM/UAS determines the final flight paths based on the information from Operator A and sends to UAV/UAV-C A and UAV/UAV-C B separately.

-7. UAV A and UAV B receive the flight path information from UTM/UAS via 5G network and start flight mission.
+7. UAV A and UAV B receive the flight path information from UTM/UAS via the 5G system and start flight mission.

 5.2.4 Post-conditions

-UAV A and UAV B can finish their delivery tasks with the support of 5G network.
+UAV A and UAV B can finish their respective tasks with the support of 5G system.

 5.2.5 Existing features partly or fully covering the use case functionality